 JUSTIFICATION:

-Under current law, when an individual is issued an equipment related
+Under current law, in most circumstances, when an individual is issued

-violation, they have until the end of the next business day to get the
+an equipment related violation, they have until the end of the next

-require an appearance before a judge before they can be dismissed.
+appearance before a judge before the violation can be dismissed.

 Requiring an appearance before a judge for noise-related violations is